grafana/adaptive-metrics-autoapply/README.md

 ## (Optional) Automatically merge rules

 You can enable auto-merge mode to skip the manual pull request review and merge processes.
-To automatically merge the pull request containing the latest set of aggregation rules, define the following variable in your repository:

-    grafana_am_automerge_enabled = true
+1. Create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+The personal access token should have access to the repo and read/write permissions for "Pull Requests" and "Contents" enabled.

+2. Go to "Settings" → "Secrets and variables" → "Actions" → "New repository secret" and add the following secret to the new repository:

+    - `automerge_pat`: This is the personal access token you created in the previous step.

 ## Control your recommendations